opatiny/octanis-internship-workbook/docs/general/absences.md

 - 04.11.2019 : from 9:00 to 10:00 (came back very late from SoS)
 - 05.11.2019 : from 14:00 to 15:00 (interview Femina)
 - 21.11.2019 : from 17:00 to 18:00 (arrived earlier)
-- 28.11.2019 : all day? (meeting the president of the confederation)
+- 28.11.2019 : all day (meeting the president of the confederation)

 ### December